 Child Life Community Services

-Presentations are can be customized to meet the unique developmental needs of the audience.
+Education presentations are always customized to meet the unique developmental needs of the audience.

-firstname.lastname@example.org to schedule a prevention education day for your program.
+email for more information or to schedule a prevention education day for your child or program.

 UC San Diego Health's Child Life Program provides educational opportunities for undergraduate and graduate students pursuing careers in the field of child life.
-The program follows all of the recommended application deadlines set by the
+Our program is small, so Child Life interns and practicum students are quickly integrated as valuable members of the support team.

 Below is information on our Child Life Internship and Child Life Practicum.